 For example, connection status tracking (stateful mode) can be enabled for the GRE protocol, which is used in PPTP tunnels.
-Thanks to this tracking tool, the source (map), destination (redirection) or both (bimap) can be translated.
+Thanks to this tracking tool, the source (map),

 However, it will be impossible to differentiate 2 connections that share the same source and destination addresses.
 In concrete terms, this means that when the firewall translates a source $N \rightarrow 1$ (map), only one simultaneous connection to a PPTP server can be made.